http://faithit.com/jesus-say-homosexual-jennifer-clarke/

 Once He comes to you and you have a taste of the sweetness of divine relationship, He lets you know that He loves you far too much to let you stay as you are.

-This is true no matter your orientation.
+no matter your orientation.

 No matter your addictions.